-player may not act on advice from team members or officials 57.4.2. player must not access commentary about game 57.2.2. player must not refer to information to assist play 57.2.1. player must not seek advice to assist play 57.2.3. player must not seek or accept coaching 57.2.4. players may jointly seek information to clarify situation 57.2.3.2. spectators should refrain from providing 57.4.1. tournament regulations or event conditions may govern breaches of advice laws 57.4.3.
-Advice, unsolicited about game or play, players' entitlement to seek redress 57.7. about game or play, referee's options for restoring balance of game 63.4.10. about imminent mistake, options for referee restoring balance of game 63.4.6. about imminent mistake, restoring balance of game if mistake likely to have been discovered 63.4.7. about imminent mistake, restoring balance of game if mistake otherwise unlikely to have been discovered 63.4.9. about imminent mistake, restoring balance of game if unclear whether mistake would otherwise have been discovered 63.4.8. claimed error or interference to be investigated 57.5.2. concerning imminent mistake, players' right to appeal 57.6.3. concerning imminent mistake. restriction on striker following 57.6.2. concerning imminent mistake, when striker may use 57.6.1.
+- player may not act on advice from team members or officials 57.4.2. - player must not access commentary about game 57.2.2. - player must not refer to information to assist play 57.2.1. - player must not seek advice to assist play 57.2.3. - player must not seek or accept coaching 57.2.4. - players may jointly seek information to clarify situation 57.2.3.2. - spectators should refrain from providing 57.4.1. - tournament regulations or event conditions may govern breaches of advice laws 57.4.3. - Advice, unsolicited - about game or play, players' entitlement to seek redress 57.7. - about game or play, referee's options for restoring balance of game 63.4.10. - about imminent mistake, options for referee restoring balance of game 63.4.6. - about imminent mistake, restoring balance of game if mistake likely to have been discovered 63.4.7. - about imminent mistake, restoring balance of game if mistake otherwise unlikely to have been discovered 63.4.9. - about imminent mistake, restoring balance of game if unclear whether mistake would otherwise have been discovered 63.4.8. - claimed error or interference to be investigated 57.5.2. - concerning imminent mistake, players' right to appeal 57.6.3. - concerning imminent mistake, restriction on striker following 57.6.2.

-restoring balance of game 57.5.2.

-- restoring balance of game 63.4. restoring balance of game when mistake otherwise likely to be discovered 63.4.5. - restoring balance of game when mistake otherwise unlikely to be discovered 63.4.3. - restoring balance of game when plausible mistake would otherwise be discovered 63.4.4. - restoring balance of game, referee's options 63.4.2. - striker may take advantage of advice provided by opponent 57.1. - to opponent about striker's error 57.5.1.3. - to player about an interference 57.5.1.4. - to player about error after quitting the court 57.5.1.1. - to striker about an error 57.5.1.2.

-Assistance to striker

-- ball may not be used as trial ball 57.11. - no mark or marker may be made to assist striker in playing stroke 57.10. - partner may act as marker before stroke starts 57.10.2. - permitted uses of ball markers 57.10.3. - striker's or partner's mallet may be marker before start of stroke 57.10.1. - use of artificial aids permitted only to help hold ball in position 57.8.

-Ball at rest

-when ball becomes at rest 9.3.1.

-when ball ceases to be at rest 9.3.2.

-when ball comes to rest if position needs testing 9.4.1.

-when ball comes to rest in critical position not needing testing 9.4.2.

-when ball comes to rest in noncritical position 9.4.3.
+concerning imminent mistake, when striker may use 57.6.1. restoring balance of game 57.5.2. restoring balance of game 63.4. restoring balance of game when mistake otherwise likely to be discovered 63.4.5. restoring balance of game when mistake otherwise unlikely to be discovered 63.4.3. restoring balance of game when plausible mistake would otherwise be discovered 63.4.4. restoring balance of game, referee's options 63.4.2. striker may take advantage of advice provided by opponent 57.1. to opponent about striker's error 57.5.1.3. to player about an interference 57.5.1.4. to player about error after quitting the court 57.5.1.1. to striker about an error 57.5.1.2.
+Assistance to striker ball may not be used as trial ball 57.11. no mark or marker may be made to assist striker in playing stroke 57.10. partner may act as marker before stroke starts 57.10.2. permitted uses of ball markers 57.10.3. striker's or partner's mallet may be marker before start of stroke 57.10.1. use of artificial aids permitted only to help hold ball in position 57.8.
+Ball at rest definition Glossary. when ball becomes at rest 9.3.1. when ball ceases to be at rest 9.3.2. when ball comes to rest if position needs testing 9.4.1. when ball comes to rest in critical position not needing testing 9.4.2. when ball comes to rest in non-critical position 9.4.3.
+Ball in hand definition Glossary. transition to ball at rest 9.3.1.2. when any ball becomes in hand 9.2.1.